Installing Bamboo Floors

 In earlier years we heard numerous complaints about bamboo and their performance.
 Often a salesperson not familiar with the product is to blame and not the product itself.
 Many put too much emphasis on the durability as being almost indestructible; harder than oak or maple and more.
 The complaints reminded us of the same when laminate flooring became popular in the mid to late 'nineties.

 There are differences in hardness, an often used selling point.
 As you'll notice on our other pages, not all products are the same.
-Some will be more consistent in color from one board to the next while others can offer a wide variation (example right).
+Some will be more consistent in color from one board to the next while others can offer a wide variation (example above).
 With any type of bamboo or wood floor, always utilize three or four cartons when installing to obtain a better distribution of color.